Where is Steve Clarke now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-When Dalglish was sacked in May 2012, Clarke offered his resignation which Liverpool refused but eventually left the club in June 2012 when he took on the head coach role at West Bromwich Albion – replacing Roy Hodgson.
+When Dalglish was sacked in May 2012, Clarke offered his resignation which Liverpool refused but he eventually left the club in June 2012 when he was appointed head coach at West Bromwich Albion – replacing Roy Hodgson.

-Although Reading were disappointing in the league, Clarke took them to the FA Cup semi-finals where they were unlucky to be defeated by eventual winners Arsenal.
+Although Reading’s league form was disappointing, Clarke took them to the FA Cup semi-finals where they were unlucky to be defeated by eventual winners Arsenal.

-A disappointing start to the 2015-16 season saw Steve Clarke sacked from the club in December after just a year in charge of The Royals.
+Unfortunately, after a disappointing start to the 2015-16 season he was sacked from the club in December after just a year in charge of The Royals.

 It wasn’t long before Clarke was back in football, and in June 2016 he was revealed as the new assistant manager at Aston Villa working alongside the new manager and former Chelsea team mate Roberto Di Matteo.

 Di Matteo’s time was short-lived at the club and he was sacked in September 2016 after a string of poor results.